aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_syntax_markdown.md.txt

 ```

-You likely used some unicode character that is not allowed
+Python indicates that you used the unicode character `🤖`
-as part of a variable name in Python.
-This includes many emojis.
+which is not allowed.

 ---